w o r k s o f a r t

 organizer of the International Campaign to Ban Landmines.
 I composed this work as well

-as other drawings and paintings for the Foundation to use in its work of generating public
+other drawings and paintings for the Foundation to use in its work of generating public

 awareness and advocating for the cessation of landmines throughout the world.